EthanCann/Lab2-SigGen/README.md

 ## Task 2: Sine and Cosine Dual Wave Generation

+### Overview
+Instead of using the rotary encoder to alter the frequency of the wave generated, we used it to set the phase shift between two generated sine waves.

+### Depper Review
-For this task, I got rid of the incr signals everywhere because I assumed the task meant that frequency is kept constant.
-Therefore, I added a new signal logic called offset which will add on the extra jump on the address of second sine wave.
-This is done in sinegen.sv by creating another internal logic called address2 = address1 + offset which is fed into the rom to allow the next rom memory value of dout2 to be incremented accordingly and hence going out of phase.
+For this task, I required a way of keeping the frequency constant (so got rid of incr logic) but being able to change "how ahead" the second generated sine wave was of the first one.
+One thing to consider was that when there is an offset, it needs to be a constant phase difference between the two waves, which meant that at each clock cycle, I needed to increment address of sinewave one and address of sinewave two by 1 while keeping the offset.
+This is achieved in sinegen.sv by assigning an internal logic called address2 = address1 + offset which is fed into the rom to allow the next rom memory value of dout2 to be jump ahead accordingly and hence shifting the phase.